Introduction¶

 Note

-When launching virtual machines, you may find yourself issues with quota overruns:
+When launching virtual machines, you may have issues with quota overruns:

 $ openstack server create [...]
 MY_VM_NAME